mikejac/node-red-contrib-google-smarthome/docs/setup_instructions.md

 9. Congratulations!
 Your project is successfully set up.
 You can now start adding devices.

-## Finalizing local fulfillment

-If you enabled Local fulfillment earlier, you need to:
-- restart Node-RED
-- wait 30 minutes or restart your Google device

-You can test if local fulfillment was successfully enabled by saying "Hey Google, force local" (works on non-english devices too).
-Then try to control your devices.
-All actions will now be executed locally or will fail if local fulfillment is not available.
-After you are done testing, revert to normal mode by saying "Hey Google, force default".

-Local fulfillment can be tricky to set up.
-If you have problems, look at the troubleshooting section in the readme.

 ## Integrating Google Sign-In (optional)

 Your project was created using username/password based authentication.
 You can switch to authentication using